avast/cactus/README.md

 By specifying `scala.collection.Seq[T]`, which can contain also mutable collections, you get the `Vector[T]`.

 ## Case class to GPB

+When using your own converters, please note it's necessary to use exactly the same type as present in the GPB builder/case class.
+For example see `StringJavaIntegerListConverter` in [test](macros/src/test/scala/com/avast/cactus/CactusMacrosTest.scala).

 ### Example